emattia/mlsys-variations-template/docs/user-guide/project-structure.md

 - **documents/**: Generated reports and documents
 - **presentations/**: Slides and presentation materials

-See [reports/README.md](https://github.com/yourusername/debug-toml-test/blob/main/reports/README.md) for more details.
+See [reports/README.md](https://github.com/yourusername/mlx-foundation/blob/main/reports/README.md) for more details.

-### tests/
+### tests

 The `tests/` directory contains the test suite for the project, ensuring code quality and correctness: